There are hundreds of promotion services and ways to promote a book for indie authors.

 I have accounts on The Guardian, The Independent and Huffington Post, to name a few.
 You should check your local newspapers because they can really boost your presence.

 The big advantage of commenting on newspaper articles is that they are syndicated and shared so widely.
-Your one comment could be seen by thousands of people on hundreds of different platforms around the world.
+Thousands of people could see your comment on different platforms around the world.

 I don’t know how many times I have had people send me messages, emails or contacted me via my website saying they saw my comment on Facebook, Twitter or wherever.